LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ```

 About `*3`, we know that Fps variable won't be more than 60, also `UpdateRate` parameter only accepts from 1 to 200.
 Lets say Fps actually equals 60, that would make the `UpdateRate` 180.
 In some cases, this will give a bit better results in heavy skins.

+---

+Some handlers have UpdateRate parameter, don't confuse between that and the `Threading` UpdateRate.

 ## Channels in child measures